tombentley/alabama/source/com/github/tombentley/alabama/serialized-form.md

 In general we can't just say `"manager": 123` because the type of the `manager` reference might be `Integer|Person`, and then `"manager": 123` is ambiguous.

-This covers the case of encoding an objects identity, but what about a collection's identity?
+By default we only emit an instance's identity if if that instance is referenced more than once.

+## Collections with identity

+Firstly note that collections aren't always `Identifiable` (in the Ceylon sense).
+This is true of the `Sequential` classes.
+Since `[1,2,3]` is immutable its identity doesn't matter.

+However, there a plenty of collections with a meaningful identity, including `Array`, so we still need a way to encode the identity of things which otherwise would get encoded as plain JSON arrays.
+To do this we use a wrapper JSON
+object:

+    {
+      "#": 456,
+      "value": [1, 2, 3]
+    }

+## Collections with identity-referencing elements

-And what about a collection element referencing a an instance by identity?
+And what about a collection element referencing an instance by identity?
+Well for that we also use a wrapper JSON object:

+    [{"@": 456}]